pffmachado/TclHdl/README.md

 for the time being, perhaps in the future!

 ## CMake Module
-The first draft of a CMake module is also provided.
+A CMake module is also provided.
 CMake is an excellent tool for setting up build infrastructure.
 On that regard the UseHdl.cmake module intend to generate the TclHdl project structure.